 The 1 Bedroom Luxury Suite I got was extremely spacious at 52 square metres, full kitchen and laundry, a private bathroom with shower, built-in wardrobe, a private balcony, and as it is located on levels 18-29, it also offered a great view of central Sydney.

-What I really loved about Meriton is how clean the apartments are.
-I’ve stayed in a number of them throughout Sydney and all of them have this brand-new look and feel.
+What I really loved about Meriton Suites is how clean the apartments are.
+I’ve stayed in a number of them throughout Sydney and all of them did fit my idea of combining luxury with the perfect location.